Indian Administrative Service

-The Indian Administrative Service (IAS) is the administrative arm of the All India Services of Government of India.
+The Indian Administrative Service (IAS) is the premier administrative arm of the All India Services of Government of India.
 The IAS is one of the three All India Services along with the Indian Police Service (IPS) and the Indian Forest Service (IFS).
 Members of these three services serve the Government of India as well as the individual states.
 IAS officers are also deployed to various government constitutional bodies, staff and line agencies, auxiliary bodies, public sector undertakings, regulatory bodies, statutory bodies and autonomous bodies.

 As with other countries following the parliamentary system of government, the IAS is a part of the permanent bureaucracy of the nation, and is an inseparable part of the executive of the Government of India.
 As such, the bureaucracy remains politically neutral and provides administrative continuity to the ruling party or coalition.

 Upon confirmation of service, an IAS officer serves a probationary period as a sub-divisional magistrate.
 Completion of this probation is followed by an executive administrative role in a district as a district magistrate and collector which lasts several years.
 After this tenure, an officer may be promoted to head a whole state administrative division as a divisional commissioner.

 On attaining the higher scales of the pay matrix, IAS officers may lead government departments or ministries.
 In these roles, IAS officers represent the country at international level in bilateral and multilateral negotiations.
 If serving on a deputation, they may be employed in International organization such as the World Bank, the International Monetary Fund, the United Nations, or its agencies.
 IAS officers are also involved in conducting elections in India as mandated by the Election Commission of India.